bquast/learNN/cran-comments.md

 ## Test environments
-* local Windows install, R 3.2.1
+* local OSX install, R 3.2.2
 * ubuntu 12.04 (on travis-ci), R 3.2.2
 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

+* DONE

-Status: 2 NOTEs
+Status: OK

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Bastiaan Quast <bquast@gmail.com>’
-New submission

-* checking package dependencies ...
-NOTE
-  No repository set, so cyclic dependency check skipped